Reeve Lindbergh: Fame and controversy

 Due to the fame and controversy surrounding the Lindberghs, the family grew up outside the public eye in Darien, Connecticut.
 As Reeve explains it, "My parents represented this country in an extraordinary way and people identified with them in a very personal way."
-Lindbergh remembers her family leaving restaurants during a meal her father was recognized.
+Lindbergh remembers her family leaving restaurants during a meal if her father was recognized.
 As she recounts:

 Later she would realize her parents were trying to protect for their children what had been taken from them.
 As she explains in Two Lives:

 Lindbergh has been spared much of the intrusion of fame in her personal life.
-"If I’m introduced to somebody, often people will say, “Any relation?" she says.
+"If I'm introduced to somebody, often people will say, "Any relation?" she says.
 But, as she's "not recognized in person at all," she enjoys "a kind of freedom that (her) parents did not have."

 Other aspects of the family fame do get to her.
-Of her grandmother's dress being placed at the museum in Washington, D.C. with the "Spirit of St. Louis" and the "Tingmissartoq" the airplane her parents used to scout out commercial airline routes in the Thirties, Lindbergh says in her latest book:
+Of her grandmother's dress being placed at the museum in Washington, D.C., with the "Spirit of St. Louis" and the "Tingmissartoq", the airplane her parents used to scout out commercial airline routes in the Thirties, Lindbergh says in her latest book: